 - Experiencing family violence can affect a person’s education, employment, economic security and housing (AIHW 2018; Closing the Gap Clearinghouse 2016).

 As acknowledged by several prime ministers, Indigenous Australian families and family structures were severely damaged by past government policies and the colonial legacy (Atkinson 2013; Closing the Gap Clearinghouse 2016; Haebich 2000), the consequences of which are still evident.

-Our Watch is a non-Indigenous organisation that provides resources and tools to assist Australian communities to address violence against women and children, including but not limited to Indigenous Australians.
-Reports published by Our Watch in 2018 focused on Indigenous Australian women and the drivers of violence experienced by them, including analysis of the ongoing effects of colonisation both within and from outside Indigenous communities, the ways in which non-Indigenous Australians continue forms of racism and violence, and gender specific factors that intersect with the aforementioned factors in different ways to drive violence (Our Watch 2018a, 2018b).
+Our Watch is a non-Indigenous organisation that provides resources and tools to help Australian communities to address violence against women and children, including but not limited to Indigenous Australians.
+Changing the picture, published by Our Watch in 2018 recognised that preventing violence against Aboriginal and Torres Strait Islander women and their children is a national responsibility and outlined actions to address the drivers of violence experienced by Indigenous women.
+The report included analysis of the ongoing effects of colonisation both within and from outside Indigenous communities, the ways in which non-Indigenous Australians continue forms of racism and violence, and gender specific factors that intersect with the aforementioned factors in different ways to drive violence (Our Watch 2018a, 2018b).

 - For Indigenous Australians ongoing effects of colonisation include: intergenerational and collective trauma; systemic oppression, disempowerment, and racism; destruction/disruption of traditional cultures, relationships and community norms about violence; personal experience of violence; and the condoning of violence within Indigenous communities.

 - Non-Indigenous Australians perpetuate the effects of colonisation through: racialised structural inequalities of power; entrenched racism in social norms, attitudes and practices; racist violence; and condoning of, and insufficient accountability for, violence against Indigenous Australians.